-Ask any triathlete who’s been around the sport for some time, and they’ll tell you that nutrition and triathlon recovery build the foundation for success – only then the hours of training and racing count.
+Ask any experienced athlete and they’ll tell you that nutrition and recovery after workout build the foundation for success – only then the hours of training count.

 Unfortunately, though, recovery is all-too-often sacrificed when schedules get rushed in favor for more time in the pool, on the bike, or at the track.
 Many triathletes have the “more is more” mentality when it comes to workouts, which directly goes against the principles of recovery.